-• TM: glows yellow to indicate that the Line Driver has been placed in Test Mode.
-The unit can be placed in test mode by the local user or by the remote user.
-The TM LED will flash for 400 msec when a valid packet is received from the Managed Micro Rack SNMP/HTTP Card (part number RM261C-SNMP).
+- TM: glows yellow to indicate that the QuikConnect Line Driver has been placed in Test Mode.
+The unit can be placed in test mode by the local user or by the remote user. - NS: (No Signal) glows red to indicate that the local QuikConnect Line Driver is not connected with the remote QuikConnect Line Driver.